NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Background

 \subsection{Transactional Datastores}

 Transactional datastores are the back-end workhorse of many web applications.
-They typically consist of two types of machines as shown in Figure~\ref{fig:arch}.
+They typically consist of two types of machines.
 Front-end \textit{client} machines receive users' requests, e.g., managing a web page, and execute these requests on behalf of users by issuing transactions to the storage \textit{servers} that store the data.
-Servers are fault-tolerant, e.g., the system state is made persistent on disks and replicated via replicated state machines (RSM), e.g., Paxos~\cite{lamport2001paxos}.
+Servers are fault-tolerant, e.g., the system state is made persistent on disks and replicated via replicated state machines (RSM), like Paxos~\cite{lamport2001paxos}.

 Transactions are managed by coordinators, which can be co-located either with a server or the client.
-This paper adopts the latter approach to avoid the delays caused by shipping the transaction from the client to a server, if servers were used as coordinators, while explicitly handling client failures.
-The coordinator issues read/write operations to relevant servers, called participants, following the transaction's logic, which can be \emph{one-shot}, i.e., it knows a priori which data to read/write and can send all requests in one step, or \emph{multi-shot}, i.e., it takes multiple steps as the data read in one step determines which data to read/write in later steps.
+This paper adopts the latter approach to avoid the delays caused by shipping the transaction from the client to a server, while explicitly handling client failures.
+The coordinator issues read/write operations to relevant servers, called \emph{participants}, following the transaction's logic, which can be \emph{one-shot}, i.e., it knows a priori which data to read/write and can send all requests in one step, or \emph{multi-shot}, i.e., it takes multiple steps as the data read in one step determines which data to read/write in later steps.
 The system executes transactions following a concurrency control protocol, which ensures that transactions appear to take effect in an order that satisfies the system's consistency requirements.
 The stronger the consistency provided by the system, the easier it is to develop correct applications.